Dangote Refinery to receive first crude shipment as production nears - Businessday NG

-The Dangote Refinery, a $20 billion oil complex, is set to receive its first shipment of crude oil as production nears completion.
+The Dangote Refinery is set to receive its first shipment of crude oil.
+This development is expected to bring online the $20bn plant that could transform the continent’s biggest economy.

-The arrival of crude oil is a significant milestone for the project.
-It is expected to be the world’s largest single-train refinery, help Nigeria meet its domestic fuel needs, and become a net exporter of refined products.

-According to S& P Global, the Oil Tanker Intelligence Service (OTIS) carrying a 950,000-barrel cargo of Nigeria’s Agbami crude set sail on December 6 and is currently en route to Lekki, the nearest land port to Dangote’s offshore crude receiving terminal.
+According to BusinessDay’s findings, an OTIS tanker carrying a 950,000-barrel cargo of Nigeria’s Agbami crude set sail on December 6 and is en route to Lekki, the nearest land port to Dangote’s offshore crude receiving terminal.

 NNPC, which owns a 20 per cent stake in the refinery, recently agreed to supply 6 million barrels of crude oil as feedstock to the Dangote refinery in December, company sources said Nov.
 5.